john-savill/home_network/README.md

 ### Decision for my use case

 I'm leaning towards the simple SATA setup without PoE for the moment, I should be able to modify the setup later and add PoE if needed.
 Memory prices are currently fluctuating quite a bit but SATA hasn't skyrocketed as much as NVME.
 I won't need the higher speeds for photo storage and the addtional hardware is cheaper.
+I found a good deal on a couple of 256GB, Integral (UK) brand sata SSDs.
+256GB is enough for my local storage in a RAID configuration, or 512GB without backups.

 ### Steps